SPRU's researchers are driven by a desire to tackle real world problems, working closely with government, business and

 Whether it's fostering long-term productivity and innovation in the public or private sector, understanding the potential of expertise and evidence, or navigating a path to a more sustainable trajectory, many of today's most pressing problems require the kind of interdisciplinary research for which SPRU is widely recognised as a world leader.

 With almost 50 years of experience, SPRU is committed to engagement and generating impact, not only in the dissemination phase, but also by involving stakeholders in the framing and conduct of research.

-We pride ourselves on working closely with government departments, think tanks, media, companies, and parliamentary committees, to ensure our research benefits and enriches society, and influences policy and practice at international, regional and national levels.
+We pride ourselves on working closely with government departments, think tanks, media, companies, and parliamentary committees, to ensure our research benefits and enriches society, and influences policy and practice at international, national and regional levels.

 Below are just some examples of where SPRU research is helping decision makers in policy, business and civil society transition to a more innovative, sustainable and inclusive agenda: